mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 {{"demo": "pages/components/data-grid/getting-started/Codesandbox.js", "hideToolbar": true, "bg": true}}

-## Enterprise
+## Enterprise ⚡️

 The data grid comes in 2 versions:

 - `DataGrid` **MIT licensed** as part of the community edition.
 It's an extension of `@material-ui/core`.
 - `XGrid` **Commercially licensed** as part of the X product line offering.

-The features only available in the commercial version are suffixed with a <span style="font-size: 26px">⚡️</span> icon.
+The features only available in the commercial version are suffixed with a <span style="font-size: 26px" role="img" title="Enterprise">⚡️</span> icon.

 <img src="/static/x/header-icon.png" width="454" height="239" alt="">